 With this work, adams connects the cost of her own education and the skills it afforded her while drawing attention to how labor is valued and what is often a wide gap between educational costs and earning potential.
 With its participatory dimension, she asserts that the student debt burden and its ramifications socially and economically impact all Americans.
 This sentiment is shared by the many lawmakers and activists who are calling for some degree of forgiveness and who note the entrenched forms of economic inequality perpetuated by the loan system, with first-generation college students and African American borrowers among those most adversely affected.

-Keep an eye out for additional participation days in the future.
+Check back for additional participation days throughout the summer.

 You can also participate through the artist’s website: kelliraeadams.com/participate

 Forever in Your Debt

 Courtesy of the artist and contributors to date